Furkanzmc/qtws-2025-great-migration/slides.md

 # Other Realizations

+- Our GUI data is JSON-like
 - Too much boilerplate code to expose data
 - Virtual interfaces create a dependency that we don't like
 - These data types are generic, what they represent just changes based on context
 - The symbols we add to the table might be used for other purposes, so we need more freedom over how much we expose
 - We want to control all the data flow from a single point
-- Our data is like JSON

 <!--
 - Ideally, we want to be able to run the GUI without any core involvement at all.